Tian Yuda

-Tian Yuda (田玉达; born 26 November 2001) is a Chinese professional footballer who currently plays for Chinese Super League club Changchun Yatai.
+Tian Yuda (田玉达; born 26 November 2001) is a Chinese professional footballer who currently plays for Chinese Super League club Liaoning Tieren.

 Club career

 Tian Yuda would play for the Shandong Taishan youth team before being loaned out to second tier club Beijing BSU on 25 February 2019.
 He would make his debut in a Chinese FA Cup game against Shenzhen Pengcheng on 17 April 2019 in a 5-1 victory where he came on as a late substitute.
 The following season he would be loaned out to third tier club Hebei Zhuoao before joining Beijing BSU once again on another loan.
 He would go on to personally have his breakout season by immediately establishing within the team with 25 league appearances and scoring five goals.

 On 22 April 2022, Tian joined Chinese Super League club Beijing Guoan.
 He would go on to make his debut in a league game on 14 September 2022 against Hebei F.C. in a 3-1 victory.
 After only making a handful of appearances he was loaned out to fellow top tier club Changchun Yatai for the start of the 2023 Chinese Super League season.

+On 28 January 2026, Tian joined Chinese Super League club Liaoning Tieren.